ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Progressive Data Loading in React: Building a High-Performance Trip Viewer - <a href="https://mvineetsharma.medium.com/progressive-data-loading-in-react-building-a-high-performance-trip-viewer-bcb892c4d2f1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vineet Sharma`**

+<blockquote>Have you ever built a React application that needs to handle massive datasets?
+The kind where loading everything at once would crash the…
+Continue reading on Medium »</blockquote>

+<h3>2.
+From Static Timeline to Fully Interactive Scheduler: Drag & Drop in My React Native Library - <a href="https://medium.com/@karol.kozer/from-static-timeline-to-fully-interactive-scheduler-drag-drop-in-my-react-native-library-b53522e2020a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Karol Kozer`**

+<blockquote>I Built a React Native Scheduling Timeline Library — and Now It Supports Drag & Drop, Resize & Smart Overlaps
+Continue reading on Medium »</blockquote>

+<h3>3.
+Mastering the Rest & Spread Operators in React Native - <a href="https://medium.com/@chandangupta86/mastering-the-rest-spread-operators-in-react-native-f875a49a9e1e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `chandan gupta`**

+<blockquote>The tiny syntax that changed how we write modern JavaScript — and why every React developer needs to own it.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Introducing Alugard-Drop: The Modern Successor to Dragula - <a href="https://medium.com/@swiftwilliams868/introducing-alugard-drop-the-modern-successor-to-dragula-6902999605b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Williams Adusei `**

 <blockquote>Drag and drop is one of the most intuitive interactions you can add to a web application.
 It turns clunky forms into seamless kanban…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 How to improve Next.js Page Load From 300ms to 90ms - <a href="https://medium.com/@whoareyouanas/how-to-improve-next-js-page-load-from-300ms-to-90ms-783d6c2ea29b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Anas Nadeem`**

 <blockquote>My homepage was loading in 300ms.
 Not terrible.
 But I opened DevTools out of curiosity, and what I found made me feel stupid.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 Building a Real-Time Chat App with React and ASP.NET Core, From Zero to Deployed - <a href="https://medium.com/@adewaleadegoke0210/building-a-real-time-chat-app-with-react-and-asp-net-core-from-zero-to-deployed-f34fcfdc37f3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Gabriel Adegoke`**

 <blockquote>How I built a full-stack messaging application with JWT authentication, Server-Sent Events, and offline support, and what I learned along…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Why MERN Stack is the Best Choice for Modern Web Development in 2026 - <a href="https://medium.com/@vikassolitaire26/why-mern-stack-is-the-best-choice-for-modern-web-development-in-2026-b85434c14ae6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vikassolitaire`**

 <blockquote>In 2026, the MERN Stack is growing faster than ever.
 Every company in the tech industry wants fast, scalable, and modern web applications…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Performance Metrics for Real‑Time Trading Apps: What Every Developer Should Know - <a href="https://medium.com/@ricardosantana46/performance-metrics-for-real-time-trading-apps-what-every-developer-should-know-f75fa1791176?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ricardo Saumeth`**

-<blockquote>Building a cryptocurrency trading dashboard taught me something important: traditional web performance metrics don’t capture what truly…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Why The Most Powerful Witchcraft is Now Digital (And Where to Start for Free) - <a href="https://medium.com/@tender6795/why-the-most-powerful-witchcraft-is-now-digital-and-where-to-start-for-free-fddec13cbb36?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Roadmap : DAY 2/30 — File-Based Routing & Layouts - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-2-30-file-based-routing-layouts-991438e324cf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Илья Мучник`**
+✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>We used to need physical altars to focus our intent.
+<blockquote>The Complete Beginner’s Guide (Every Concept Explained From Zero)
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Scalable Review System from Scratch: Lessons from DotSuite v0.5.0 - <a href="https://freerave.medium.com/building-a-scalable-review-system-from-scratch-lessons-from-dotsuite-v0-5-0-f34f0b4c958d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Roadmap : DAY 1/30 — Environment Setup & Next.js 16 Hello World - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-1-30-environment-setup-next-js-16-hello-world-6e4dc2f6dcf5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freerave`**
+✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>Ditching native alerts, leveraging MongoDB aggregations, and mastering CSS variables.
+<blockquote>The Complete Beginner’s Guide (Every Single Step Explained)
 Continue reading on Medium »</blockquote>

 <h3>3.
-JSS SDK Is Dead in SitecoreAI — Content SDK Is Your Only Path Forward - <a href="https://medium.com/@rohitgajera72/jss-sdk-is-dead-in-sitecoreai-content-sdk-is-your-only-path-forward-3bf80cc0c2e5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Taming Real-Time State: Why Y.js is the Ultimate Tool for Collaborative React Apps - <a href="https://medium.com/@t.bendallah/taming-real-time-state-why-y-js-is-the-ultimate-tool-for-collaborative-react-apps-922630e9659f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhruvil Gajera`**
+✍️ **posted by `T Bendallah`**

-<blockquote>⚠️ Important Notice JSS 22.x reaches end of support in June 2026.
-JSS 23.x will not support SitecoreAI at all.
-If you’re still building on…
+<blockquote>Learn how to build real-time collaborative React apps using Y.js and Zustand.
+Discover CRDT architecture, custom hooks, and offline-first…
 Continue reading on Medium »</blockquote>

-<h3>4.
-5 Underrated Next.js Routing Features You Might Be Overlooking - <a href="https://medium.com/@shankaravi6/5-underrated-next-js-routing-features-you-might-be-overlooking-656ac85b1168?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. # One Prompt Snowballed Into a 74-Route SaaS — Here’s Every Rabbit Hole I Fell Into - <a href="https://anmoljoshi1.medium.com/i-started-vibe-coding-for-fun-6-weeks-later-i-had-a-production-saas-with-74-api-routes-47cbfe0f8b64?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shankar Ravi`**
+✍️ **posted by `Anmol Joshi`**

-<blockquote>Most developers think Next.js routing is just:
+<blockquote>What happens when you let curiosity lead and an AI pair-programmer keep up.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Edge Runtime & Middleware: Building Faster, Smarter Applications - <a href="https://medium.com/@chandansingh73718/edge-runtime-middleware-building-faster-smarter-applications-5c22ae61abc6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Stopped Hardcoding City Pages and Let Payload CMS Do the Heavy Lifting - <a href="https://medium.com/@shambhavits16/how-i-stopped-hardcoding-city-pages-and-let-payload-cms-do-the-heavy-lifting-c5e2981e3b0e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Shambhavi Tripathi`**

-<blockquote>Edge Runtime & Middleware: Building Faster, Smarter Applications
+<blockquote>It started with a message from the product team.
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to improve Next.js Page Load From 300ms to 90ms - <a href="https://medium.com/@whoareyouanas/how-to-improve-next-js-page-load-from-300ms-to-90ms-783d6c2ea29b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You’re Building Your AI SaaS Completely Wrong in 2026 — And That’s Why You’ll Never Launch - <a href="https://medium.com/@nurlanibraev/youre-building-your-ai-saas-completely-wrong-in-2026-and-that-s-why-you-ll-never-launch-64102de9d555?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anas Nadeem`**
+✍️ **posted by `Nurlan Ibraev`**

-<blockquote>My homepage was loading in 300ms.
-Not terrible.
-But I opened DevTools out of curiosity, and what I found made me feel stupid.
+<blockquote>99% of “AI founders” are still stuck in 2024 hell.
+They’ll waste another 6–12 months gluing together auth, Stripe, vector DBs, and…
 Continue reading on Medium »</blockquote>

 <h3>7.
-The Great Supabase Block: How I Bypassed “Failed to Fetch” with a Cloudflare Worker - <a href="https://smthing-creations.medium.com/the-great-supabase-block-how-i-bypassed-failed-to-fetch-with-a-cloudflare-worker-8ccc2de7cb29?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why We Built a GitHub-First Localization Platform (and How You Can Use It) - <a href="https://gundogmuseray.medium.com/why-we-built-a-github-first-localization-platform-and-how-you-can-use-it-51bf9c2dd12f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sujay Mukherjee (Founder @BTGenZ & S-Creations)`**

-<blockquote>Since Friday morning, I have been facing an issue logging in to my website.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Next.js : The Complete Guide for Modern Web Development - <a href="https://medium.com/@khalidahmedk/next-js-the-complete-guide-for-modern-web-development-a256b98ff3e4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khalid Ahmed Khan`**
+✍️ **posted by `Eray Gündoğmuş`**

-<blockquote>Why this React framework is dominating web development and how you can leverage it
+<blockquote>A deep dive into modern i18n workflows — from JSON file chaos to AI-powered, CDN-delivered translations with PR-native collaboration.
 Continue reading on Medium »</blockquote>

 <br/>